-Argh!
-Too damn many options, that’s for sure, all offering marginal improvements over make, all with uncertain lifespan and different faults.
-Therefore, arranged in descending order of an undisclosed combination of my perception of
+Therefore as usual in open source, there are too many alterantive options and no consensus on which to use to break out of the lock in.
+All offer marginal improvements over make, all have uncertain lifespan and different faults.
+Therefore, my listing is arranged in descending order of an undisclosed combination of my perception of

 - trendiness, and